Sandrac98/innercircle/README.md

 * Provide examples of what can be expected at the events.
 * Encourage visitor to get in contact through the contact form.

-The customer goals of this website are:
-* Know what they can expect when join one of the events.
-* Find official social media channels to keep inform about any announcements.

 ## Features
 ### Existing Features